ychleee/SemanticsProseminarPaper/The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua.md

 ### 3.1 Differences between -sqa and the Quechua evidential enclitics
 As I will show in the following, there are some fundamental differences between -sqa and the evidential enclitics which lead to the conclusion that **-sqa is not an evidential proper**.

+#### 3.1.1. *-sqa* operates on events & within the proposition
-1. As discussed in [[The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua#1.1 The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua|Section 1.1]], the evidential enclitics are illocutionary modifiers, that is, they are not part of the propositional content.
+As discussed in [[The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua#1.1 The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua|Section 1.1]], the evidential enclitics are illocutionary modifiers, that is, they are not part of the propositional content.
 However, -sqa’s function as a tense marker requires it to operate on events, that is, within the proposition.
 	Under the hypothesis that -sqa as an evidential is of the same type as the enclitics, we would have to assume that -sqa operates simultaneously on the propositional and the illocutionary level.
 This may be problematic.

+#### 3.1.2.
+Analysis as a spatio-temporal deictic does not in and of itself impose any co-occurrence restrictions with the evidential enclitics
-2. *A sentence can only have a single evidential value, and no evidential enclitic can co-occur with another in the same sentence.* If -sqa were an indirect evidential, we would expect the following co-occurrence restrictions: the Conjectural -chá and the Reportative -si should be able to co-occur with it, as their evidential values do not clash with that of -sqa, whereas the Direct -mi is not expected to co-occur with it.
+*A sentence can only have a single evidential value, and no evidential enclitic can co-occur with another in the same sentence.* If -sqa were an indirect evidential, we would expect the following co-occurrence restrictions: the Conjectural -chá and the Reportative -si should be able to co-occur with it, as their evidential values do not clash with that of -sqa, whereas the Direct -mi is not expected to co-occur with it.
 However, in actual fact we find the situation in (13).

 		(13) a.
 Para-sha-sqa-n.
 		rain-PROG-NX.PST-BPG